CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - what is a commit ?
 - why do we store repositories on GitHub ?
 - what is VSCode used for ?
+- explain the difference between Git and Github

-### 🧵🗣️ Whole group discussion
+### 🧵🗣️ group discussion

-- Whole class discussion
+- Group discussion
 - ⏲️ 10 mins
 - A volunteer will need to facilitate this section

-A volunteer can facilitate a whole group discussion by going through the questions above and asking pairs for their feedback.
+A volunteer can facilitate this group discussion by going through the questions above and asking pairs for their feedback.
 If pairs are unsure / not quite accurate then spend a small amount of time addressing misconceptions.
-Remember to ask around for feedback
+Remember to ask around for feedback.

 ## Creating a fork 🍴